bsv-blockchain/lars/README.md

 (If installed globally, just use `lars`.)

 You’ll see options to edit global keys, project configs, deployment info, or start the environment.
 If you have no LARS config, it will guide you to create one.
-The menus help you set or generate server keys, configure TAAL ARC API keys (if desired), and choose your network.
+The menus help you set or generate server keys, configure TAAL ARC API keys (if desired), choose your network, and select which services to run.

 ### 3. Configure Keys and Settings

 - **Global Keys**: Stored in `~/.lars-keys.json`, reusable across projects.
 - **Project-Level Keys**: Stored in `local-data/lars-config.json` within your project.
 Allows overriding keys for this project.
 - **Per Network**: Manage separate keys and settings for mainnet and testnet.
+LARS will prompt if something’s missing.

 If no keys are found, LARS will prompt you to set them.
 You can hoist newly set project-level keys to global keys for reuse.